Areeha21/dental-clinic-booking/README.md

 - Only administrators can confirm, reject, reschedule, or complete appointments
 - Cancelled slots become available again automatically (the index only blocks active statuses)
 - All appointment status changes trigger an email notification to the patient

+## Important Note

+This repository does **not include a demo video**.
+Instead, functionality is demonstrated through documentation and screenshots located in the `docs/screenshots/` folder.